County Route 524 (New Jersey): County Route 524 Spur

 County Route 524 Spur is a spur route of CR 524 from Wall Township to Manasquan.
-The highway extends 3.39 mi from Allenwood Road (CR 524) in Wall Township to Broad Street (Monmouth CR 20) in Manasquan and is known as Atlantic Avenue for its entire length.
+The highway extends 3.39 mi from Allenwood Road (CR 524) in Wall Township to Broad Street (CR 20) in Manasquan and is known as Atlantic Avenue for its entire length.

 CR 524 Spur begins at an intersection with CR 524 just east of its overpass over the Garden State Parkway in southern Wall Township.
 It heads southeast for about a 1/2 mi before reaching a skewed intersection with Allenwood-Lakewood Road (CR 21) and Ramshorn Drive.
 CR 524 Spur turns east and has a partial cloverleaf interchange with Route 34.
-After a slight curve at Tiltons Corner Road, CR 524 Spur continues east past numerous businesses and an apartment complex.
+After a slight curve at the intersection with Tiltons Corner Road, CR 524 Spur continues east past numerous businesses and an apartment complex.
 A traffic circle is at its intersection with Route 35.
-Past the traffic circle, the route enters Manasquan and ends at a T-intersection with Broad Street, next to the Manasquan High School.
+Past the traffic circle, the route enters Manasquan and ends at a T-intersection with Broad Street, next to Manasquan High School.

 CR 524 Spur formerly continued north on Broad Street and Sea Girt Avenue (CR 49) to end at Route 71 on the border of Manasquan and Sea Girt.